Ph.D. Student, School of the Environmental, Yale University

 B.S. in Meteorology, Minor in Mathematics, North Carolina State University, 2018

-Brandon is a PhD student at Yale University with an interest in energy insecurity and health impacts.
-He plans to pursue research on the effects of energy accessibility on human health outcomes.
+Brandon is a PhD student at Yale University with an interest in air pollution and health impacts.
+He is developing research to quantify a variety of air pollution sources such as building materials and animal farming waste and assess how they impact human health outcomes.

-Prior to joining the Bell research group in Fall 2021, Brandon received his Masters of Science in Atmospheric Science at North Carolina State University (NCSU).
+Prior to joining the Bell research group in Fall 2021, Brandon received his Bachelor of Science in Meteorology and Master of Science in Atmospheric Science at North Carolina State University (NCSU).
 There, he used modeling methods to quantify local air pollution exposure from agricultural emission sources.
 During this time, his interest in Environmental Justice led him to work with local advocacy groups such as the NC Environmental Justice Network while incorporating environmental justice research into his thesis.
-Also, Brandon has led air quality research campaigns abroad in Botswana, as part of an NSF IRES (International Research Experience for Students) project, and locally in North Carolina.
-After completing his masters, Brandon joined the National Renewable Energy Laboratory focusing on wind energy development and optimization.
+Also, Brandon has led air quality measurement projects abroad in Botswana, as part of an NSF IRES (International Research Experience for Students) project, and locally in North Carolina.
+In the greater atmospheric science field, Brandon had interned at the National Renewable Energy Laboratory focusing on wind energy development and optimization and at the NC State Climate Office.